oktagonia/oktagonia.github.io/docs/blog/blog.md

 others in order to better express yourself."
 The second said "to make light of blogging is to be a true blogger."-->

-"I am myself the subject of my blog," false attributed to Montaigne.
+> *I am myself the subject of my blog.*

+Falsely attributed to Montaigne.
 Blogging was obviously not invented back then.

 <!--
 Some say that being self-deprecating in writing isn't good, but they also say